kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 ### Loading the Ontology and Data from File

 Above, was a quick overview to show the basics of making Graql queries on some basic data within the Graql shell.
 It is much more common to load the ontology and data directly from *.gql* files into a graph instead of typing it all into the shell.
 You can find a good example of this in the [Visualising a Graph](./visualiser.html) documentation, which takes our full genealogy data, loads it into a graph and explores it using the Grakn visualiser.
-Please see the [examples section](../examples/examples.html) of this documentation for others.
+Please see the [examples section](../examples/examples.html) of this documentation for additional examples.

 We shall now move on to look briefly at some of the other use cases that are typical for developers working with GRAKN.AI.